DanielMoscoso/100day_challenge/Readme.txt

 		 second random choice the computer makes, the answer from the user, and the current score to calculate if the user was right or wrong.
 Then updates the score accordingly.
+		-I ended up using a way simpler function "right_choice()" -> This function takes 2 arguments: the first and the second choice, and returns which one has bigger follower counts, or in other words, the correct answer.
 ===============================================================================